gabrielpaoli/salesforce_directorio/README.txt

 CONTENTS OF THIS FILE
 ---------------------

- * About Drupal
+ * Drupal
- * Configuration and features
- * Installation profiles
+ * Modules to connect to Salesforce
+ * Database in root
- * Appearance
+ * Some magical things
- * Developing for Drupal

 ABOUT DRUPAL
 ------------